Part 1: Introduction and Principles

 How to Maximize Your Store’s Conversion Potential

 This could be the most important ecommerce guide you will ever read.
-It is a complete step-by-step guide to get visitors buying – and to buy more over their lifetime – from your Shopify store.
+It is a complete step-by-step guide to get more visitors buying and buying more, from your Shopify store.

 Your store’s ability to efficiently turn a visitor into a sale is the difference between a wildly successful store and one that bleeds on tight 20% margins.
 I refer to the number of store visitors who turn into customers as your conversion rate.